cloudops/co-website/content/english/resources/white-papers/the-path-to-devops/_index.md

 ---
-title: How to Initiate DevOps Transformation
+title: The Path to DevOps
 date: 2020-07-06
 description: Download this white paper to receive an actionable blueprint for adopting DevOps.
 resources: